 • Stack Frames.
-Generate the calling sequences before and after invoking functions, and at the beginning and the end of each function (prologue and epilogue), as discussed in class.
-Registers

-%eax, %ecx, and %edx are caller-save, and registers %ebx, %esi, %edi, %ebp, %esp are calleesave.
+Generate the calling sequences before and after invoking functions, and at the beginning and the end of each function (prologue and epilogue).
+Registers %rax, %rcx, %rdx, rdi, rsi, r8--r11 are caller-save, and registers rbx, rbp, rsp, and r12--r15 are callee-save.
 You must assume that the contents of caller-save registers might be destroyed at each method call.
-On the other hand, if a function modifies these registers, it must restore them to their original values before returning.
-The function parameters are being pushed on the stack by the caller, in reverse order.
+On the other hand, if a function modifies callee-save registers, it must restore them to their original values before returning.

+The function parameters are pushed onto the stack by the caller, in reverse order.
 That is, the first parameter is pushed last on the stack.

-The return values are always passed in the %eax register.
+The return values are always passed in the %rax register.

 - Variables.
 Each local variable will be allocated on the current stack frame at the beginning of their enclosing method.
 Both local variables and method parameters will be accessed using offsets in the current stack frame. - Objects.
 For an object allocation expression new C(), your assembly code should invoke the library function LIB_allocateObject(s), which returns a reference to the newly allocated object.
-The size s of the allocated object must accommodate all of the fields of the allocated object, plus 4 bytes to store a reference to the dynamic dispatch table.
-After allocating space for an object, your code must set up and use dispatch vectors (DV).
-For virtual calls o.m(...) the code must look up the dispatch vector of object o for method m and perform an indirect call.
+The size s of the allocated object must accommodate all of the fields of the allocated object, plus 8 bytes to store a reference to the dynamic dispatch table (vtable).
+After allocating space for an object, your code must set up this reference and the use virtual table to resolve method invocations.
+For virtual calls o.m(...) the code must look up the vtable of object o for method m and perform an indirect call to the appriopriate code.
 For method names in the generated assembly, use a naming scheme where a method m of a class A is named A_m.
 For field accesses o.f you must access the memory location at address o plus the constant offset for field f.
 Field accesses of the form f are equivalent to this.f. - Arrays and Strings.
 Arrays and strings will be stored in the heap.
 To create new arrays, use the library function LIB_allocateArray(n), which returns a reference to the first element of a newly allocated array large enough to store n elements.
-The size of each array element has a fixed value of 4 bytes and need not be passed to LIB_allocateArray(n).
+The size of each array element has a fixed value of 8 bytes and need not be passed to LIB_allocateArray(n).
 This is the size for all types in the language (booleans, integers, and references).
-The array allocation function also stores the array length in the memory word preceding the base address of the array return (i.e., the location at offset -4).
+The array allocation function also stores the array length in the memory word preceding the base address of the array return (i.e., the location at offset -8).

 String constants should be allocated statically in the data segment.
 Strings don't have null terminators; instead, each string is preceded by a word indicating the length of the string.
-The length of a string should treat escaped characters such as n as one single character.
+The length of a string should treat escaped characters such as \n as one single character.